Life with the Samsung Odyssey G9 49″ Monitor – my review

 Windows and display settings

 The most pressing issue with setting up your monitor is getting the thing to run at 240hz!
+I advise installing the driver, which can be found here on the Samsung website.

 The G9 settings menu which allows you to set the high 240hz refresh rate